Liberal Arts & Sciences Curriculum (LASC) Policy

 The LASC areas will align with disciplinary rubrics in this way:

-Creation of new LASC courses will proceed through the relevant College Curriculum Committee(s) and the currently approved formal curriculum processes.
+Creation of new LASC courses will proceed through the relevant and the currently approved formal curriculum processes.

-Courses already approved in one goal area may be submitted to the relevant College Curriculum Committee for approval in a second goal area by demonstrating how the course meets 51 % of the competencies.
+Courses already approved in one goal area may be submitted to through the curriculum process for approval in a second goal area by demonstrating how the course meets 51% of the competencies in the second goal area.

 The purpose of this policy is to define the university's Liberal Arts and Sciences Curriculum and to maintain an extraodinary education for all students.